 Breaking & Entering

-Breaking and entering is defined under MCL 750.110.
-Breaking and entering can be charged if a person breaks and enters into a store, hotel, office, warehouse, factory, barn, tent, or other structure with the specific intent to commit any felony or larceny.
+The crime of breaking and entering is defined under MCL 750.110.
+Breaking and entering can be charged if a person breaks and enters a store, hotel, office, warehouse, factory, barn, tent, or other structure with the specific intent to commit any felony or larceny.

 To be convicted of breaking and entering, four elements must be proven: